Back to table of contentsCredit: Oxford English Dictionary

 Another form of knowledge to distill is who you're designing for.
 Many designers will capture this in the form of personas, which are fictional people that you've described that attempt to capture the different types of people you might design for.
 They include demographics such as education, income, technical background, job description, goals, needs, desires, current tools and frustrations, likes and dislikes, and hobbies and interests.
 For example, here's a persona about someone and their eating habits:

 Amy Guo is a professor who works long, long days.
 She really values fresh, flavorful food, but she rarely gets home before 7, and by then, she has barely enough energy to get house chores done, let alone cook a fresh meal.
 She's also usually quite hungry by the time she gets home, since she eats between noon and 1.
 Instead, she ends up eating a frozen dinner or leftovers or just eating out.
 She's frustrated about how poorly she eats and how much money she spends eating out.
 She certainly doesn't want to spend more time cooking.

 (Yes, that's me.)

+A persona is only useful if it's valid.
 If these details are accurate with respect to the data from your research, then you can use personas as a tool for imagining how any of the design ideas might fit into a person's life.
 If you just make someone up and their details aren't grounded in someone's reality, your persona will be useless, because your imagining will be fantasy.

 In addition to personas, you can also define scenarios, which capture what a person might attempt to do with something you design.
 A good scenario defines, who, what, when, where, why, how, and how often someone tries to accomplish a goal.
 A good scenario is specific, it specifies goals, but it does not specify interaction details (leaving those to be filled in with design ideas later).
-For example, here's a simple music listening scenario:
+For example, here's a simple dinnertime scenario: